 Make sure to select Allow users in your organization to send sharing invitations to people outside your organization who are not using a Google Account.

 Under Sharing outside of your organization, turn file sharing ON.

 Select Allow users in your organization to send sharing invitations to people outside your organization who are not using a Google account.

 Supported file types

-Your users can share the following types of files in My Drive with non-Google users:
+Your users can share the following types of files in My Drive and shared drives with non-Google users:

 - Images such as JPEGs

 Point your users to Share documents with visitors.